Gozo - Dive Holiday late Autumn 2015 (guide price €595 incl 5 days diving, flights, airport transfers, jeep hire & self-catering accommodation)

 Egyptian beer & delicious ice cream which can be purchased on site.

 Medical kit and emergency oxygen are available.

 The Hyperbaric Medical Centre/Recompression Chamber, located at Shagra Village, is comprehensively equipped and manned around the clock.
 An insurance cover for decompression treatment (fee of €6 payable on site) is valid for 21 days.
 It includes chamber treatment (including HBO sessions if needed), doctor’s fees, diagnosis, as well as equipment and medicines used in treatment.
 The program does not cover hospitalisation or any means of transport of the injured person.

 Bring a little insect repellent to stop the odd sand fly bite and drink plenty of mineral water to avoid dehydration - it's free.

 Fresh water rinsing tanks are available for cameras, regulators and computers.

-See photographs of our 2009/2010 / 2011trips - on the "Blue Pearl" live-aboard and shore based in Marsa Shagra with excellent diving.
+See photographs of previous trips on the "Blue Pearl" live-aboard and shore based in Marsa Shagra with excellent diving.